pamelia/devpod-demo/README.md

 - **GPU**: 1-2x GPUs per dev pod
 - **Storage**: Larger PVCs based on dataset size

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Test on both AMD64 and ARM64 if possible
-4. Update documentation for any architecture-specific changes
-5. Submit a pull request

 ## 📚 Next Steps

 ### Quick Start Checklist